 But the Angels found in the above scriptures accept worship and identify themselves as Lord.
-What an incredible moment, for these Old Testament people getting to see the pre-incarnate Christ, the hope of their future, the hope of the world and encounter him before he took the body in flesh on a permanent basis.
-Whatever you believe about these incredible encounters with the Angel of the Lord, I love that God intervened in people lives, encountered them, guided them and directed the path of redemption for all mankind.
+What an incredible moment for these Old Testament people, getting to see the pre-incarnate Christ, the hope of their future, the hope of the world and encounter Him before He took the body in flesh on a permanent basis.
+Whatever you believe about these incredible encounters with the Angel of the Lord, I love that God intervened in people’s lives, encountering them, guiding them and directing the path of redemption for all mankind.

-The other thing I want to highlight is the overwhelming amount of predictions of the coming of Jesus Christ the Messiah, who he is and what he will do which echo throughout the Old Testament scriptures.
-Some say there are hundreds of prophecies that point to Jesus Christ, not just typologies (people that are like Jesus found in the text) but direct promises and prophecies.
-The promise of a coming redeemer starts, as we mentioned in the Snapshot, as soon as the fall occurred in Genesis 3:15, a prophecy that a male descendant of Eve would crush the head of the serpent (Satan), Genesis 49:8-12 tells us he will be from the tribe of Judah, he would be a ‘prophet’ (Deuteronomy 18:15) and ‘king’ (Psalm 72).
+The other thing I want to highlight is the overwhelming amount of predictions of the coming of Jesus Christ the Messiah, who He is and what He will do which echo throughout the Old Testament scriptures.
+Some say there are hundreds of prophecies that point to Jesus Christ, not just typologies (people that are like Jesus found in the text), but direct promises and prophecies.
+The promise of a coming Redeemer starts, as we mentioned in the Snapshot, as soon as the Fall occurred in Genesis 3:15, a prophecy that a male descendant of Eve would crush the head of the serpent (Satan), Genesis 49:8-12 tells us he will be from the tribe of Judah, he would be a ‘prophet’ (Deuteronomy 18:15) and ‘king’ (Psalm 72).
 Isaiah 7:14, 9:6 and Micah 5:2 prophesy his birth, Zechariah 9:9 and Psalm 22: 16-18, Isaiah 53, Isaiah 50:6, Zechariah 12:10 tell us of his life, ministry and death.

-The next term that we find in the Old Testament and fulfilled in Christ is Son of God, it’s basic meaning in the Old Testament is ‘belonging to God’ as in the case of the people of Israel (Ex 4:22) or King David (2 Sam 7:14).
-Karkkainen states that “the concept of sonship carries a variety of meaning, including commissioning to special work, obedience, intimate fellowship, knowledge, likeness, and the receiving of blessing and gifts.”
-We see this term of sonship in the Old Testament.
-Jesus is the Son of God fulfilled in the New Testament, used over 124 times especially in the writings of Paul and Hebrews.
-In Romans 1:4 it states that Jesus had been declared “Son of God” on account of the resurrection.
+The next term that we find in the Old Testament fulfilled in Christ is ‘Son of God’.
+It’s basic meaning in the Old Testament is ‘belonging to God’, as in the case of the people of Israel (Exodus 4:22) or King David (2 Samuel 7:14).
+Karkkainen states that ‘the concept of sonship carries a variety of meaning, including commissioning to special work, obedience, intimate fellowship, knowledge, likeness, and the receiving of blessing and gifts’.
+We see this term of sonship in the Old Testament — Jesus is the Son of God fulfilled in the New Testament, a term used over 124 times, especially in the writings of Paul and Hebrews.
+In Romans 1:4, scripture states that Jesus had been declared the ‘Son of God’ on account of the resurrection.

-Son of Man is another Old Testament term literally meaning ‘Adam’.
+‘Son of Man’ is another Old Testament term literally meaning ‘Adam’.
 It is used over and over again in Ezekiel and Daniel.
 The term is used more frequently than any other title to refer to Jesus in the Gospels.

-Lord in the Old Testament was applied to God, kyrios, “Lord” a highly special name and according to Jewish historian Josephus the Jews refused to call the emperor by that name even though the emperor at that time was worshiped as a semi-god.
-Jesus is Lord in the New Testament, even to the point of calling himself Lord in Mark 12:35-37.
+‘Lord’ in the Old Testament was applied to God, kyrios, ‘Lord’ a highly special name and according to Jewish historian Josephus, the Jews refused to call the emperor by that name even though the emperor at that time was worshiped as a semi-god.
+Jesus is Lord in the New Testament, even to the point of calling Himself Lord in Mark 12:35-37.

-Some other titles of the Old Testament that are conferred to Jesus in the New Testament is God, Son of David, pointing to his royal Messiah in the line of David, the premier and foremost king of Israel.
-Karkkainen states “In his person and ministry, Jesus fulfils the promises of God given to the Davidic dynasty in the Old Testament (2 Sam 7:12-16).
+Some other titles in the Old Testament that are conferred to Jesus in the New Testament are ‘God’, ‘Son of David’, pointing to His royal Messiah in the line of David, the premier and foremost king of Israel.
+Karkkainen states ‘In His person and ministry, Jesus fulfils the promises of God given to the Davidic dynasty in the Old Testament’ (2 Sam 7:12-16).